jingyuanjason/distributed-training-pipeline/README.md

 ## AI-Generated Content

-AI generated portions of the training startup scripts, profiling setup, MoE **loss collection** (not the MoE module itself), and project-structure cleanup/refactoring and some local test cases (not included in the repo).
-AI was used for these routine, relatively trivial support tasks rather than the core implementation.
+AI generated portions of the training startup scripts, profiling setup, MoE loss collection, and project-structure cleanup/refactoring and some local test cases (not included in the repo).